GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/bundle-extensions/versatile-wordpress-request-api/docs/modules/versatile-wordpress-request-api/en.md

 This bundle provides an HTTP client to connect your WordPress site with the wider web, fetching data from any external API, posting data to popular platforms, or interacting with any service.

-Read the documentation for the [HTTP Client](https://gatographql.com/extensions/http-client/) extension to learn more.
+Read tutorial lesson [Retrieving data from an external API](https://gatographql.com/tutorial/retrieving-data-from-an-external-api/) for an example on connecting to external services.

 You can provide authentication methods that leave no traces behind, in any log, keeping your credentials secure.